digitalbias/digitalbias.github.io/_pages/about.md

 I specialize in Software Development, Development Process, Personal and Team Leadership.

-In my free time I play games with my children, hike, camp, play soccer and mountain biking.
+In my free time I play games with my children, hike, camp, play soccer and mountain bike.
 I haven't done Aikido for a while, but want to pick it back up.
 I just need a place that is convenient to practice.

 ## Top 5 Board Games